 The giant Pacific octopus (Enteroctopus dofleini) lives in the waters off North America’s northwestern Pacific coast.
-Though this Cephalopod is armed, it is harmless!
+Though this Cephalopod may seem armed, it is harmless!
 Once considered a man-killer, the giant Pacific octopus actually prefers flight to fight.
-Shy, sensitive, and highly intelligent, it hides by day and combs the seafloor for crabs, shrimp and other shellfish by night.
+Shy yet highly intelligent, it hides by day and combs the seafloor for crabs and other shellfish by night.

 Octopuses have taste buds on the suction cups along its tentacles, allowing it to taste everything that it touches.